Synthetixio/SIPs/sips/sip-60.md

 2. Public escrowing.
 Allows any EOA or any contract to escrow SNX.
 Allowing SNX to be escrowed for protocol contributors, investors and funds or contracts that escrow some sort of incentive similar to the Staking Rewards.
 3. Update `checkAccountSchedule` to allow for terminal inflation and an unlimited escrow navigation through paging.
 4. Allowing anyone to `vest` an accounts escrowed tokens allows Synthetix network keepers to help support SNX holders and supports the [Liquidation system](https://sips.synthetix.io/sips/sip-15) to vest an under collateralised accounts vest-able SNX to be paid to the liquidator.
-5. If an account being [liquidated](https://sips.synthetix.io/sips/sip-15) does not have enough transferable SNX in their account and the system needs to liquidate escrowed SNX being used as collateral then reassign the escrow amounts to the liquidators account to vest.
+5. If an account being [liquidated](https://sips.synthetix.io/sips/sip-15) does not have enough transferable SNX in their account and the system needs to liquidate escrowed SNX being used as collateral then reassign the escrow amounts to the liquidators account in the escrow contract.
 6. Ability for account merging of escrowed tokens at specific time windows for people to merge their balances - [sip-13](https://sips.synthetix.io/sips/sip-13).
 7. Ability to migrate escrowed SNX and vesting entries to L2 OVM.
 An internal contract (base:SynthetixBridgeToOptimism) to clear all entries for a user (during the initial deposit phase of L2 migration).